neuland/pug4j/README.md

 pug4j was formerly known as jade4j.
 Because of the naming change of the javascript version and the alignment to the featureset of pug.js (https://pugjs.org/) we decided to switch the name.

-With the addition of a new [GraalJsExpressionHandler](#graalvm) youre code can be more compatible to the js version than before.
+With the addition of a new [GraalJsExpressionHandler](#graalvm) your code can be more compatible to the js version than before.
 ## Contents

 - [Example](#example)